bgrissin/K8S-Cassandra/cassandra-local/README.md

     cassandra-0   1/1       Running   0          2h        10.244.1.55    cassandra3
     cassandra-1   1/1       Running   0          2h        10.244.2.131   cassandra2

 One aspect to pay close attention during these next steps for this local volume statefulset to work properly is the way the storage volumes are created and managed for consumption by the cassandra PODs.
 The cassandra PODS in this lab consume locally mounted and managed volumes that were prepared manually and mounted as /var/lib/cassandra on each host within the K8S cluster setup steps performed earlier.
 This 'out of band' approach for creation and management of volumes must align to the definitions specified within cassandra service POD definition, in this case named cassandra-statefulset.yaml.
-Keeping proper alignment of volume configurations to service definitions can become quite cumbersome, especially with larger, more expansive production grade environments where the cluster can sprawl and become quite distributed.
+Keeping proper alignment of volume configurations to service definitions can become quite cumbersome, especially with larger, more expansive production grade environments where the cluster can sprawl and are often  quite distributed.
 The next lab (cassandra_PX) uses PX to manage and create the volumes used by services such as the cassandra statefulset POD and thus reveals how PX drastically improves upon the 'out of band' approach of storage management to using a dynamic provisioning approach for creating and managing distributed container storage.

 After connecting via SSH into the cassandra2 host running cassandra,  download some test data to the local volume /var/lib/cassandra.